 - Store and prepare food at least 50 metres away from your camp to eliminate smells that would attract a bear.
 Never store food or scented toiletries in or around your tent and use bear-proof containers to store your food and toiletries when not in use.

-Please note: Storage for toiletries and food is available for Arctic Base Camp Trip visitors in a building at base camp.
+Please note: Storage for toiletries and food is available for Ivvavik Base Camp Trip visitors in a building at base camp.
 Bear safe canisters are not required for these trips.

 - Use unscented toiletries to avoid smells that would attract a bear.